Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 Git GUI in an empty directory

 Notice: Sometimes Git GUI crashes or gets stuck at this stage.
 When you restart it, you may also find that the panes are collapsed (you need to drag them out from the borders of the window) and that the repository branch is set to master instead of main.
-To avoid this issue, and because it is much faster and more convenient in general, we recommend always cloning repositories from the terminal (see the next box), and then continuing to open the repository with Git GUI.
+To avoid this issue, and because it is much faster and more convenient in general, we recommend always cloning repositories from Git Cola or the terminal.

 1. Tell Git who you are

 Before you start using Git, you should tell it what your name and email address is.
 You need to do that only once per Git installation.
-You should go to EditOptions… and fill out the Global (All Repositories) options User Name and Email Address.
-These will be displayed on GitLab.
+You should go to FilePreferences (in Git GUI it’s EditOptions…) and fill out the options User Name and Email Address under All Repositories .
+These will be displayed in GitLab.

 git config --global user.name "Your Name"